spilman6/courses/pages/javascript/objects-and-functions.md

 createCard(cards[2], cardInfo3)
 ```

-## Functions as Data and Arrow Functions
+# Functions as Data and Arrow Functions

 Remember that function is a data type, just like a string or a number.
-This means that we can pass functions as arguments to other functions.
+This video shows how we can assign a function to a variable, and then call that function by using the variable name, and then we turn the createCard function into an arrow function:

 <details open>
 	<summary class="video">Show/Hide Video</summary>